attdevsupport/att-html5-sdk/sdk/doc_src/guides/getting_started/README.md

 The guides in this document are directed towards intermediate to advanced web application developers who have a good understanding of HTML, JavaScript, and related browser and server technologies.
 Server implementations of the SDK are provided in Java, Ruby, and PHP.
 Whichever language you choose to deploy on, you should to be familiar with installing, configuring and developing applications in that language.

-All of the client-side code in the AT&T API Platform SDK for HTML5 is written in JavaScript using the Sencha Touch SDK.
+All of the client-side code in the AT&T API Platform SDK for HTML5 is written in JavaScript.
+All samples use the Sencha Touch SDK.
 The guides in this document are designed to get the application up and running, and to make calls to the AT&T APIs.
-If you want to customize the behavior of the Sencha Touch based application, or develop custom applications using the provided JavaScript code, you will need to become familiar with the Sencha Touch SDK.
+If you want to customize the behavior of the Sencha Touch based application, you will need to become familiar with the Sencha Touch SDK.
 To gain a better understanding of Sencha Touch, visit [Sencha Learn](http://www.sencha.com/learn/touch/) for in depth tutorials and API documentation.

 **You will need a WebKit-based browser to run the Samples.
 Desktop WebKit browsers include Google Chrome and Apple Safari.
 Supported mobile devices include Android and iOS. **